pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

 * Raspberry Pi 4 Model B Rev 1.2
   * Has 4GB of RAM and 4 core 1.8 Ghz CPU
-  * Provisioned to run Raspbian OS.
+  * Provisioned to run Raspbian OS (64-bit)
+    * I am able to run almost all `arm64` docker images on the pi.
   * 32 GB sdcard for persistent storage (SanDisk Extreme 32GB microSDHC UHS-3 Card)

 * Argon ONE V2 Case